galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 {: .hands_on}

-## Imputation with scanpy
+## Imputation with Scanpy and MAGIC
-Similar to scRNA-seq data, the cell by gene activity matrix is very sparse.
+Similar to scRNA-seq data, the cell-by-gene-activity matrix is very sparse.
 Additionally, high gene variance between cells, due to technical confounders, could impact the downstream analysis.
 In scRNA-seq, filtering and normalization are therefore required to produce a high-quality gene matrix.

-Since the cell by gene activity matrix resembles the cell by gene expression matrix of scRNA-seq, we can use the tools of the [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html) ({%cite Wolf2018%}) tool suite to continue with our data.
+Since the *cell-by-gene-activity* matrix resembles the *cell-by-gene-expression* matrix of scRNA-seq, we can use the tools of the [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html) ({%cite Wolf2018%}) tool suite to continue with our data.

 > <hands-on-title> Filter and normalize </hands-on-title>
 >